danielwiener/Elise-Siegel/README.markdown

 - modifying Continue Reading Link

 - format Press single posts and sidebar

+***

+##February 27, 2012##

+- integrating new menu into old site, using wp-load.php

+- navigation on sculpture pages

+***

+##February 28, 2012##

+- styling old site to integrate with new

+- changing every page on old site with includes to integrate with new site - visual and programming

+- create new Archives page, style Installations page

+***

+##February 29, 2012##

+- simplifying Admin and Dashboard for Elise (editor)